goldbergyoni/javascript-testing-best-practices/readme-zh-TW.md

 describe("Product service", () => {
   describe("Adding new", () => {
-    //this will run 100 times with different random properties it("Add new product with random yet valid properties, always successful", () => fc.assert(
+    // this will run 100 times with different random properties it("Add new product with random yet valid properties, always successful", () => fc.assert(
         fc.property(fc.integer(), fc.string(), (id, name) => {